web3index/web3index-org/.github/ISSUE_TEMPLATE/protocol_submission.md

 ## Blockchain

 i.e. "Ethereum".
-If it's a custom chain enter "Custom"
+If it's a custom chain enter your protocol's name

-## Everest ID

-Everest is used to pull information about the protocol such as the description.
-It can be found by searching for the protocol on [everest.link](https://everest.link).

-## Description

-Optional.
-If you don't provide a description it will pull from Everest

 ## Image

 Provide a link to an svg version of the logo.

-## Revenue Data Source

-Will the protocol's revenue data get sourced using The Web3 Index subgraph or a publically accessible endpoint?
-For more information on how to provide revenue data for protocol submission check out the README.
+## Brand Color

+Enter the protocol's brand color in hex value format